anishShukla/log-watcher/README.md

 log-watcher
 ===========

-log-watcher is python script to verify debug print/ message sequence on continuously generated log file.
+log-watcher is python script to verify debug print/ message sequence in a continuously generated log file.
 #Log - Watcher 1.0

 This script I am using to verify my test cases on the basis of call flow.